fis/aoc/docs/2023-notes.md

 > Update 2023-12-26: Added the more efficient first method for finding the cut.

 For both algorithms, we also need to pick $s, t$ correctly.
-A simple choice would be to repeat the above for all pairs of vertices: if we pick accidentally pick two vertices in $S$ (or $T$), both algorithms simply terminates without finding a cut.
+A simple choice would be to pick $s$ arbitrarily (it's always in one partition; call that $S$) and then test with each remaining vertex as $t$.
+If we accidentally pick
+$t \in S$, both algorithms simply terminate without finding a cut.

 What's done here is slightly more handwavy.
 We first pick $s$ arbitrarily.
 Then we find some $t$ that achieves a distance $d(s, t) = \epsilon(s)$, where
 $\epsilon(s)$ is the eccentricity of $s$.
 Intuitively, this corresponds to picking $t$ that's "as far away from $s$ as possible", under the assumption that it's likely to be in the other component.
 As a side effect, this step also finds path $p_1$ for the above algorithms.
-Then we run the rest of the steps, and if no cut was found, try again with a different $s$.

-It's possible that the above might not work for some graphs.
-But it works for the example and the puzzle input, which is by definition good enough.
+If this fails to find a cut, we fall back to trying the remaining vertices in order.

 Finally, here's the puzzle example.
 To a human, the minimum cut (highlighted in red) is obvious.
 It's curious how non-obvious finding it is to a computer.